-- (1) Self-care while learning about sexual violence.
+(1) Self-care while learning about sexual violence.
 This course will examine a very sensitive topic, which may cause emotional distress in students.
-The professor will share professional recommendations to help students cope with this and other related issues and concerns - (2) Being present in class.
+The professor will share professional recommendations to help students cope with this and other related issues and concerns.

+The UT Counseling and Mental Health Center is available to students who would like to seek professional assistance.
+Their services are confidential.
+Please visit: cmhc.utexas.edu (2) Being present in class.
 Students are expected to be completely present in class.
-Students are expected to TURN OFF their cellular telephones and any other electronic devices.
-If a telephone rings or the professor observes a student using an electronic device (for example, reading and/or sending a text message), that will become an invitation to have a pop quiz.
+They will automatically lose their 10% of class participation (see page 2) if they do not comply with this class requirement: Students are expected to TURN OFF AND PUT AWAY their cellular telephones and any other electronic devices.
 A student will be designated as the only one to have a cellular phone on "vibrate" so we are informed in case of an emergency on campus.
-The use of laptops is prohibited in the classroom. - (3) Plagiarism.
+The use of laptops is prohibited in the classroom.

+(3) Plagiarism.
 As you work on all written assignments in this class, you must cite your academic sources if you use words or ideas that are not your own.
 Otherwise, you will be guilty of plagiarism.
 Before you work on your first written assignment, you are required to visit the website of the Office of the Dean of Students at our university.
 The University of Texas at Austin explains for us this important aspect of our academic training:

-http://deanofstudents.utexas.edu/sjs/scholdis_plagiarism.php
+http://deanofstudents.utexas.edu/sjs/scholdis\plagiarism.php